Entering or Reentering the Workforce with Arthritis Limitations

 Discuss your desire to seek employment with members of your medical team.
 Your rheumatologist or physical therapist can offer suggestions and ideas that will help you best understand your situation and how you may prepare to meet the physical demands of a job.

 If you feel you need more help to gain the necessary physical abilities, consider working with an occupational therapist.
 You can learn more at the American Occupational Therapists Association.

-According to Linda Batiste, JD, principal consultant for the Job Accommodation Network (JAN), “Some people choose to disclose the need for accommodations during a job interview in order to assess whether an employer will be supportive.
+According to Linda Batiste, principal consultant for the Job Accommodation Network (JAN), “Some people choose to disclose the need for accommodations during a job interview in order to assess whether an employer will be supportive.
 Others may not want to disclose a disability at this time, so may ask questions to determine whether a workplace is generally flexible for employees.”